-Most crossbow shooting takes place at clubs affiliated to the National Small Bore Rifle Association, the recognised National Governing Body for crossbow shooting.
+Most crossbow shooting takes place at clubs affiliated to the National Small Bore Rifle Association, the recognised National Governing Body for match crossbow shooting.

 In flight archery there are several classes of bow, but most people shoot regular target bows in different bow-style and draw-weight categories.

 Recurve flight bows are very short and shoot very short arrows (approx 14 inches or so) with tiny fletchings.
 These bows are so highly specialised that you cannot go into a shop and buy one - you have to find someone who will make one for you or you have to make one yourself.

 All of the above bows except specialised flight bows can be used for field, target and clout archery.
 Popinjay is usually restricted to longbows, though traditional wooden crossbows are sometimes used.